Here’s a quick stress relief smoothie recipe that will help you lower stress and calm your nerves.

 Vaccinium uliginosum (Bilberry, Bog Blueberry)

 Vaccinium is a powerful nootropic, adaptogen, and antioxidant.
 It’s often used to rejuvenate the mind, support meditation, and increase clarity of thought.
 It’s believed to help with age-related cognitive issues and may reverse the cognitive decline some experience with aging.
 While it doesn’t appear to directly reduce stress or decrease cortisol, evidence suggests that it protects the brain from the effects of stress.
-Learn more about Vaccinium here.
+Read the Vaccinium FAQ.

 Polygala tenuifolia (Yuan Zhi, Seneca)

 Polygala is a powerful nootropic, adaptogen, and antioxidant.
 One of the 50 fundamental herbs used in Traditional Chinese Medicine, it’s regularly used to treat a variety of mental and stress-related ailments.
 It may help maintain the balance of the nerves when you’re under stress.
 Buddhist monks use it to support meditation and focus.
-Learn more about Polygala here.
+Read the Polygala FAQ.

 Phyllanthus niruri (Chanca Piedra)

 Sourced in the Amazon region of Peru, Phyllanthus has 100+ bioactive compounds.
 It’s a powerful antioxidant, a nootropic, and the world’s best synergistic adaptogen.
 No plant in the world offers more health benefits.

 Phytochemically rich Phyllanthus can help the immune system and lymphatic system combat viruses and bacteria and reduce stress on the pancreatic system.
 In particular, it’s valued for its healing and rejuvenating powers.
 It’s an immunomodulator known for helping the body deal with oxidative stress, hypertension, and inflammation related to immune system imbalance.
 Read the Phyllanthus FAQ.